WildandArt/HackerNewsAPI/README.md

 Welcome to the Mini Hacker News project!
 This is a lightweight version of the popular news aggregation site tailored for simple use and ease of deployment.
 Built with Spring Boot, this project features a RESTful API that allows users to create, update, view, and vote on posts.

-## Features
+## Allowed CRUD Operations

 - Create new posts
 - Fetch top posts
+- Fetch all posts
-- Update existing posts
+- Update an existing post
-- Upvote and downvote posts
+- Upvote/Downvote a post
+- Delete a post

 ## Installation